MicroFocus/fortify-issue-manager/README.md

 ### Required Configuration
 The following environment variables must be set:
-- `FORTIFY_GRANT_TYPE`
-    This property configures the Fortify on Demand authentication grant type.
-    It must be set to `client_credentials` or `password`.

-    If grant type is `client_credentials` then the following environment variables must be set:
-     - `FORTIFY_CLIENT_ID`
-     - `FORTIFY_CLIENT_SECRET`

-    If grant type is `password` then the following environment variables must be set:
-     - `FORTIFY_USERNAME`
-     - `FORTIFY_PASSWORD`

-- `FORTIFY_SCOPE`
-    This property configures the Fortify on Demand scope.
-Example: api-tenant

-- `FORTIFY_API_URL`
+- `FORTIFY_TOKEN`
-    This property configures the Fortify on Demand api url
+    This property configures the Fortify auth token that will be placed in the `Authorization` header.

-- `FORTIFY_ISSUE_URL`
+- `FORTIFY_URL`
-    This property configures the Fortify on Demand issue url
+    This property configures the Fortify url

-- `FORTIFY_APPLICATION_IDS`
-    This property is a comma separated list of Fortify on Demand application ids

-- `FORTIFY_RELEASE_FILTERS`
-    This property is a delimited list of field filters for Fortify on Demand releases.
-    If no release filters are specified, the following filter is applied:
-    `sdlcStatusType:Production`

-- `FORTIFY_ISSUE_FILTERS`
-    This property is a delimited list of field filters for Fortify on Demand issues.
-    If no issue filters are specified, the following filters are applied:
-    `severityString:Critical|High+auditorStatus:Remediation Required`

 - `TRACKER`
     This property defines the issue tracker to use.